Agile and Lean

 History of Agile and Lean

-Agile and Lean, as we now know them, first took root in IT organizations.
+Agile and Lean, as we now know them, first took root in IT organizations as Lean and Agile development.
 Agile was originally designed for software development, and is still widely used in IT organizations around the world.
 Lean began far before the time of software development, but its modern applications found a home in IT organizations.

 Today, 48% of Lean transformations begin in IT before spreading across the organization (learn more).
 With the growing need for sophisticated, adaptable information systems, the influence of IT in organizations has grown significantly.
 This growing significance has introduced non-technical teams, such as marketing and sales, to the efficiency, productivity, and structure that using Agile and Lean principles can provide.

 IT organizations have also demonstrated the transformative effect that Lean and Agile principles can have on the culture of an organization.
 By changing the way we work, we change the way we interact with each other, which in turn changes our culture.
 Lean and Agile principles promote focusing on work and the processes through which work flows, rather than the people responsible for the work.
-This allows teams to move away from unhealthy cycles of finger pointing and defensiveness, allowing for better collaboration, more creativity, and faster value delivery.
+This approach (known as Lean and Agile development in IT) allows teams to move away from unhealthy cycles of finger pointing and defensiveness, allowing for better collaboration, more creativity, and faster value delivery.

 Agile was designed for software development teams, as a time-focused, iterative way of achieving continuous value delivery.
 The seeds of Agile were planted decades ago, but many view a historic meeting of 17 developers at the Snowbird resort in Utah in 2001 as the beginning of modern Agile.
 The developers were looking for a way to define the new lightweight practices that had been emerging as a way to evolve away from the heavyweight, regimented, regulated practices that had plagued early software development.